 Fencing is a hybrid martial art/sport that has been practiced for millennia, first as preparation for battle or the duel of honor.
 At the turn of the 20th century, it evolved into what it is today, a fast-paced athletic challenge.
 Fencing is the closest of all sports to a video game, from the timing and tactics, to the bright lights on the scoring machine when a fencer lands a hit.
 But no matter how modern and dynamic, fencing will always retain the honor and tradition of its martial heritage.

 Absolutely not.
 Ace has fencers of all skill levels, from beginner to nationally-ranked.
 We also offer classes tailored for people with no experience.
-Everyone has to start somewhere, and we're proud of the welcoming environment our club members provide for beginners.
+Everyone has to start somewhere, and we're proud of the welcoming environment our club provides for beginners.

 You should wear loose-fitting workout clothes for classes and lessons: sweatpants, t-shirt, non-marking sneakers.
 Ace Fencing Academy provides gear free for the first month.
-After trying out the sport, you can either rent gear from Ace for $50/month, or buy your own.
-Purchasing a full set of gear suitable for lessons, classes, bouting, and competition runs about $300.
+After trying out the sport, you can either rent gear from Ace or buy your own.

 Statistically, fencing is among the safest sports there is, and when proper gear is worn doesn't hurt at all.
 Can you be injured fencing?
 Of course, just like any sport.
 Twisted ankles and the occasional bruise are pretty rare, and as bad as it usually gets.
 The swords are not sharp and are designed to be flexible.